Immigration skills charge

 - will do a job with a PhD-level standard occupational classification (SOC) code

-You won’t need to pay the charge for any of the worker’s dependants, for example their partner or child.
+You will not need to pay the charge for any of the worker’s dependants, for example their partner or child.

 How to pay